readytotest/playwright-allure-report/README.md

 **Updte MAY 08 2025**
  Just thought of a workaround.
 I added `continue-on-error: true` to the deploy Allure report step in the YAML.
 Now, if it gets caught up in that race condition, it should just continue on and complete the workflow.
 You just won't have the Allure report for that run, which is OK since HTML reports are uploaded as an artifact to the CI runs also.

+## GitHub Pages Deploys Get Canceled If You Push Too Fast 🚀 ##
+If multiple builds run close together (like pushing quickly a few times in a row), GitHub cancels the earlier workflow runs for deploying. *This means some test results never make it into the report*.

+`❌ build`
+The operation was canceled.
+`❌ build`
+Canceling since a higher priority waiting request for pages build and deployment @ live-reports exists pages build and deployment
+`❌ build`
+Canceling since a higher priority waiting request for pages build and deployment @ live-reports exists

+I am not looking into a fix for this.

 ## Issue with History Links

 The primary link to the report dashboard, which includes the most recent test run works fine, however Allure's history links use relative paths like `#testresult/abcd123`.
 If you're hosting the report in a subdirectory like `yourusername.github.io/playwright-allure-report/`, those history links break and take you to the root of your main site instead of the test result.